lpmi-13/k3s-remotelab/CICD_IMPLEMENTATION.md

 # CI/CD Pipeline Implementation for Django Application

-This document describes the complete CI/CD pipeline implementation for the Django application in the K3s homelab environment.
+This document describes the complete CI/CD pipeline implementation for the Django application in the K3s remotelab environment.

 ## Overview